DataSnowman/spoke/deploySpoke/README.md

     <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.png"/>
 </a>

-This ARM template allows you to deploy an Ubuntu VM with Docker (using the installed Docker Extension).
+1. This ARM template allows you to deploy an Ubuntu VM with Docker (using the installed Docker Extension).

-Following the deployment
+    Following the deployment you can run `docker` commands by connecting to the virtual machine with SSH.

-you can run `docker` commands by connecting to the virtual machine with SSH.
-The example used in this GitHub repo uses SQL Server 2019 running a SQL Server container image on Docker.
+2. The example used in this GitHub repo uses SQL Server 2019 running a SQL Server container image on Docker.

+    Click [HERE](https://github.com/DataSnowman/spoke/tree/master/dockerSQL) for directions on how to deploy SQL Server to Docker on the VM deployed in the Repo

     The SQL Server part is based on the [Quickstart: Run SQL Server container images with Docker](https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker?view=sql-server-ver15&pivots=cs1-bash)